melton3413/Project-13/README.md

 - Workstation IP Address - 99.x.x.x

 Machines within the network can only be accessed by the Jump Box.
-- The ELK Server is only accessible via Workstation IP Address on port 5601.
+- The ELK Server is only accessible by the Workstation IP Address on port 5601.

 A summary of the access policies in place can be found in the table below.